 Data will only be replaced under the following conditions:

-1) if a participant does not complete the entire learning task for all 3 conditions due to a technical error or equipment failure in the middle of data collection or if the participant chooses to drop out of the experiment; 2) if the experimenter deems the participant unsafe to continue the study, which may occur if there is an injury or illness after the participant has been enrolled; or 3) if a participant does not meet a threshold of performance on the task, which will be defined as falling outside of 3 standard deviations from the mean performance of all other participants in terms of either step asymmetry index or target accuracy.
+1) If a participant does not complete the entire learning task for all 3 conditions due to a technical error or equipment failure in the middle of data collection or if the participant chooses to drop out of the experiment; 2) if the experimenter deems the participant unsafe to continue the study, which may occur if there is an injury or illness after the participant has been enrolled; or 3) if a participant does not meet a threshold of performance on the task, which will be defined as falling outside of 3 standard deviations from the mean performance of all other participants in terms of either step asymmetry index or target accuracy.
+If any data are replaced, we will perform our analysis both with and without the removed participant(s), reporting any major differences in our findings.

 Paradigm: